Mental Health Awareness Month

 Flourish Together: A Community Approach to Mental Health

 May is Mental Health Awareness Month.
-A time to bring education, awareness, and action around mental health.
+A time to bring education, awareness, and action around mental health and overall wellbeing

-This May, in Littleton and the surrounding area, we’re launching Flourish Together: A Community Approach to Mental Health - an initiative to raise awareness, educate, and empower individuals around the importance of mental health.
+Last year, we launched Flourish Together: A Community Approach to Mental Health - an initiative to raise awareness, educate, and empower individuals around the importance of mental health and wellbeing

 Mental health is something we all have, and it’s just as vital as physical health.
-By breaking down stigma, we hope to remind everyone that - just like our bodies - our minds need care and attention to thrive.
+By breaking down stigma, promoting conversation and providing various educational opportunities, we hope to remind everyone that - just like our bodies - our minds need care and attention to thrive.

 In a world that can sometimes feel overwhelming, it’s easy to feel like so much is out of our control.
 But our mental wellbeing is something we can influence.
 This initiative is about helping people reconnect - with themselves, with each other, and with the tools that support resilience and balance.